sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 | **First name, Last name, Contact number** | If the email address of the requestor is linked to a TechPass account, the full name and contact number are automatically displayed and cannot be edited, otherwise the requestor needs to enter.
 | **Secondary subscription admin** | Displays details of the **Secondary subscription admin**
 | **Email address** | Enter the organisation email address of the **Secondary subscription admin.**<br />Note: The email address of the **Secondary subscription admin** cannot be the same as that of the **Primary subscription admin.**
-| **First name, Last name, Contact number** | If the email address of the **Secondary subscription admin** is linked to a TechPass account, the full name and contact number are automatically displayed and cannot be edited, otherwise the requestor needs to enter.
+| **First name, Last name, Contact number** | If the email address of the **Secondary subscription admin** is not linked to a TechPass account, the requestor needs to enter the full name and contact number.

 ### **Technical admin**

 | **Field Name** | **Description** |
 |---- |---- |
 | **Email address** | Enter the organisation email address of the **Technical admin.**
-| **First name, Last name, Contact number, Organisation** | If the email address of the **Technical admin** is linked to a TechPass account, the full name, contact number, and organisation are automatically displayed and cannot be edited, otherwise the requestor needs to enter.
+| **First name, Last name, Contact number**| If the email address of the **Technical admin** is not linked to a TechPass account, the requestor needs to enter the full name, and contact number.
+| **Organisation** | If the **Technical admin** is a public officer or a vendor with an active TechPass account, then the organisation field is automatically displayed and cannot be edited.
+If the **Technical admin** is a vendor, then the requestor needs to enter the organisation.

 ### **Billing details**

 | **Field Name** | **Description** |
 |---- |---- |
 | **Email address** | Enter the email address of the **Billing admin.**
-| **First name, Last name, Contact number** | If the email address is not linked to a TechPass account, the requestor needs to enter the full name and contact number.
+| **First name, Last name, Contact number** | If the email address of the **Billing admin** is not linked to a TechPass account, the requestor needs to enter the full name and contact number.
 |If your agency is GovTech, <br />**Agency department**<br />**Cost center**<br /><br />**Fund center**| <br />Enter your department name.<br />Enter the cost center code for your agency.
 This code will be used by the Finance for internal GovTech inter-department charging/journal entry.<br />Enter the fund center details.
 | For other agencies<br />**SBU** | <br />Enter the sub business unit.